MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsAIPolicy.md

 ## DESCRIPTION

-This cmdlet Set Teams AI policy EnrollFace/EnrollVoice value for current tenant.
-The value can be "Enabled" or "Disabled"
+This cmdlet sets the Teams AI policy EnrollFace and EnrollVoice value for the tenant.
+The values of EnrollFace and EnrollVoice can be set to "Enabled" or "Disabled"

 ## EXAMPLES